pemo11/xkompendium/guide/XProgrammingGuide.md

 - No rounding errors
 - The best way to handle float values in an Oracle database

-One reason not use _decimal_ was the fact that each value occupies 28 bytes in memory.
+One reason not use _decimal_ in the early days of .Net was the fact that each value occupies 28 bytes in memory.
 But even with older PCs that may "only" be equipped with 2 GB memory space should not be an issue.